fr33n0w/thechatroom/README.md

 Welcome to **THE CHATROOM** – v1.45a by F.
 The first Reticulum/Nomadnet IRC-style chatroom, optimized for Meshchat v2.x+.

-Born on v1 the 10 of August 2025.
+Born on v1 (beta) the 10 of August 2025.
 Enjoy!

 **Note:**
 This chatroom page was developed using MeshChat Browser so it's optimized for MeshChat v2.1+ only, could be unreadable on Nomadnet browser.

 A simpler Nomadnet version is coming soon, work in progress, stay tuned!

+The script page is considered in alpha stage of development, stay tuned for new changes and updates!
 ---

 ## 📘 Project Overview